codexisbestex/intro-to-code-study-guides/terminal/terminal-basic-terms.md

 ## Basics & related terms

 1. What is a 'terminal'?
+An interface that gives you access to the command line
 2. What is a 'console'?
+Allows users to input commands and and receive visual output
 3. What is a 'shell'?
+Software that provides an interface and allows the user to interact with the computer
-4. What is a 'command-line'?
+4. What is a 'command-line'? the area you are placing your code in order to run the commands
-5. What is a 'tty'?
+5. What is a 'tty'? short for "teletype", a device that lets you interact with the system by sending and receiving data

 ## Environments and their defaults

 1. What is the default shell for Macs?
+Zsh?

 2. What is the default shell for Windows?
+Powershell

-3. What is the default shell for most Linux distros?
+3. What is the default shell for most Linux distros? bash

-4. What is 'git bash'?
+4. What is 'git bash'? an application for Windows that provides Unix based shell utilities and git line commands